CEI-lab/ECE3400-2017-teamAlpha/docs/lab2.md

 -----------
 ```

-An analogRead() takes 111.987µs.
+According to these tests, an analogRead() takes 111.987µs.
 This gives a frequency of 8928.5Hz.

-In free running mode using the default clock settings on the Arduino (16MHz clock, 125kHz ADC clock, 13 cycle conversion) we can expect a sample rate of ~9600Hz (125000 / 13 = 9615.4).
+In free running mode using the default clock settings on the Arduino (16MHz clock, 125kHz ADC clock, 13 cycle conversion) we can expect a sample rate of ~9600Hz: 125000 cycles/second / 13 cycles/sample = 9615.4Hz.

 The choice between using the built-in analogRead() function and free running mode on the ADC can result in a ~700Hz improvement in Fs.
-This is why the Open Music FFT samples use the free running approach.
+This is why the Open Music FFT samples using the free running approach.

 ### Open Music FFT script